-- Once in Pokhara you can fly to Jomsom (45-60 mins) or again take the bus.
-There are only local buses and you will need to change at Beni and then at Ghasa.
+The bus from Kathmandu is an ‘overnight’ bus and not recommended for your first visit as you will miss all the scenery.
+Local buses from Pokhara may need you to change at Beni and then at Ghasa.
 There are small hotels at both locations.
+The “tourist/ green plate” bus goes all the way to Jomsom from Pokhara and you just ask for a ticket as far as Tukuche or Marpha respectively.
 Patience and tenacity may be useful if you chose to take the bus without assistance from a Nepali speaker!
-But you will be rewarded by the views and changing geology as you follow the Kali Gandaki river.
+But the bus journey rewards you with mountain views and changing geology as you follow the Kali Gandaki river.

 For more info on getting around see http://wikitravel.org/en/Annapurna.